 When the majority of the airflow is through one duct, the airflow velocity in the other duct may be too low to read and result in hunting at that damper.
 This is not a problem, because the absolute airflow in that duct will be too low for minor fluctuations to be detectable, while the airflow in the dominant duct is sufficient to provide a clear velocity signal.

-Because no cold-duct air is supplied during most of the heating mode, the heating system must include ventilation air either with direct outdoor air intake or indirectly via transfer air from overventilated spaces on the same system.
+[VENT 621]Because no cold-duct air is supplied during most of the heating mode, the heating system must include ventilation air either with direct outdoor air intake or indirectly via transfer air from overventilated spaces on the same system.
 Refer to Standard 62.1-2016 and Standard 62.1 User’s Manual.

 See “Generic Thermal Zones” (Section 5.2.2.3) for setpoints, loops, control modes, alarms, etc.